 Are there any special formatting parameters?

 Nope!
-No word count (though keep in mind people’s short attention spans these days); a few sentences’ish is good.
-Of course for Twitter, keep it to 140 characters.
+No word count (though keep in mind people’s short attention spans these days).
+Of course for Twitter, keep it to 280 characters.

-Anything else to keep in mind when creating my post?
+Anything else to keep in mind when creating a post?

 Make sure links work.
-Make sure people can get in touch with you if they have questions.
-Make sure your tweets aren’t over 140 characters.
+Make sure people can get in touch if they have questions.
+Make sure your tweets aren’t over 280 characters.